Exabyte-io/documentation/docs/getting-started/run-first-simulation/cli-job.md

 In addition, if the user would like to alter runtime environment for the calculation, can may consult [modules environment](../../cli/environment.md) section of our documentation.

 Lastly, the options for choosing the queue to submit the job can be found [here](../../infrastructure/resource/queues.md).

+!!!tip "Accounting Project Parameter"
+    In order to specify a [project](../jobs/projects.md) that the job should belong to and should be [charged upon](../accounts/payments-charges.md), the instructions contained [in this page](../../jobs-cli/accounting.md) should be followed.

 In the present tutorial we will proceed with the default submission script template, without modification.